Lithium Batteries and Thermal Runaway

 It is, however, the lack of control of a thermal runaway that is raised in this article.

-In particular, if you (a private individual) are the importer and are bypassing a professional supplier and/or installer.
+If you (a private individual) are the importer and, are bypassing a professional supplier and/or installer, here are some thoughts to add to your toolbox.

-Check with your Insurance company, you may find your insurance is void by installing your own lithium.
-Surveyors will ask you too...we got asked.
+Number one: Check with your Insurance company, you may find your insurance is void by installing your own lithium.
+Surveyors will ask you...we got asked for proof by both parties.

 So what is a thermal runaway?